v76s/Clarusway/Linux/Complete Linux.md

     ls scripts/installer.sh -l

-Display the installer.sh with the details.User-Group-Everyone is the sequence of attributes for the displayed information of our script.<br>
+Display the installer.sh with the details.User-Group-Other is the sequence of attributes for the displayed information of our script.<br>
 Read-Write-Execute is the sequence of the file attributes for the information of our script.

     chmod 777 scripts/installer.sh